top of page

 1. Identify and apply general documentation and record-keeping guidelines

-2. Outline key elements of the clinical medical record
+2. Outline key elements of the medical record

 3. Recite the essential features of a compliant progress note

-4. Discuss ethical standards and legal mandates around privacy and confidentiality relating to clients and others access to the medical record and the social worker's obligations to release/protect the client record
+4. Discuss ethical standards and legal mandates around privacy and confidentiality relating to clients and others access to the medical record and the mental health professional’s obligations to release/protect the client record

 Course Description

-Developing and maintaining quality case records and implementing prudent documentation practices is essential for the clinician in private practice.
-The NASW Code of Ethics provides social workers with a comprehensive set of guidelines outlining professional norms, while the NJ Social Work Statutes and Regulations and federal laws prescribe legal directives around professional conduct for social workers practicing in New Jersey.
-The primary goal of all three documents is to protect the client by establishing the “Standard of Care” for the professional practice of social work, but none specifically address the unique experience of the private practitioner.
-In this workshop, the presenter will compare and contrast how these and other relevant documents address the characteristics of a case record that complies with current ethical and legal standards for social workers in private practice.
-Attendees of this workshop receive an in-depth view of the clinical and financial elements of the case record; progress notes; records retention and destruction; confidentiality and privacy and the release of the case record; and clients and others access to the case record.
+Developing and maintaining quality medical records and implementing prudent documentation practices are essential for the mental health clinician in private practice.
+Professional Codes of Ethics provide practitioners with a comprehensive set of guidelines outlining professional norms, while the New Jersey licensing regulations and state and federal laws prescribe legal directives around professional conduct for clinicians practicing in New Jersey.
+While the purpose of these laws and guidelines are to ensure the safety, well-being, and quality of care provided to clients, none specifically address the unique experience of clinicians in private practice.
+In this workshop, the presenter will illuminate the importance of adhering to ethical, legal and best-practice standards in their documentation of services provided to their clients.
+Attendees of this workshop receive an in-depth view of the clinical and financial elements of the medical record; progress notes; records retention and destruction; confidentiality and privacy and the release of the medical record; and right of access to the medical record.

 Target Audience